amirulafiq4work/paws-preferences/README.md

 ## 📱 Features

 - Swipe-based interaction (left = dislike, right = like)
+- Button optional for interaction (like and dislike)
+- Fun fact related to cats while waiting for loading cats...
+- Show current image position and how much in total
 - Smooth animations and transitions
+- Wait for 3 seconds after each swipe/click button to prevent spam
 - Summary screen with liked cats
 - Mobile-first responsive design
 - Restart option to try again